tchoi8/teachingasart/README.md

 January 30, 2017

+What is curriculum?
 Artists as educators, performance art work as curriculum

 - Joseph Beuys & Fluxus
 - Judy Chicago & Feminism